15 Under-$100 Holiday Gifts To Buy At Nordstrom Rack

 Advertisement

+Coffee fiends are sure to appreciate this caffeine-churning gadget.
+One well-buzzed reviewer writes, "Cold brew in minutes .... this is helping me out the door faster in the morning and what a clear delicious brew it makes. really happy with my purchase."

 A chic jacket for the guy on your list.
 (Also a chic jacket you could score for yourself.)
+The slight utilitarian silhouette, the quilted design, the front patch pockets — it's a piece of outerwear that's bound to remain versatile and timeless.

 For a beauty gizmo that normally costs $200, this one's a true steal.
+It uses natural light energy to combat aging and inflammation all from the comfort of one's couch.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy or click on something we link to on our site, Refinery29 may earn commission.